greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/parallel_retrieve_cursor.html.md

 Create a parallel retrieve cursor and use it to pull query results from a Greenplum Database cluster:

-1. Open a `psql` session to the Greenplum Database master host:
+1. Open a `psql` session to the Greenplum Database coordinator host:

     ``` shell
     psql -d testdb